martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 with any other entity.

-By substituting the fingerprint of one peer for its own, an attacker is able to cause a session to be established where one endpoint has an incorrect value for the identity of its peer.
-However, the peer does not suffer any such confusion, resulting in each peer involved in the session having a different view of the nature of the session.
+By substituting the fingerprint of one peer for its own, an attacker is able to cause a (D)TLS connection to be established where one endpoint might make an incorrect assumption about the identity of its peer.
+The (D)TLS peer is not the same as the signaling peer.

+The peer does not suffer any such confusion, resulting in each peer involved in the session having a different view of the nature of the session.

 This attack applies to any communications established based on the SDP `fingerprint` attribute {{!RFC8122}}.

+This attack is an aspect of the protocol that the technique known as third-party call control (3PCC) relies on.  {{byebye-3pcc}} describes the consequences of this the mitigations described here for systems that use 3PCC.

 ## Attack Overview